osanstrong/arfc.github.io/software/moltres/moltres.md

 make -j8
 ```

-You may also compile a debug version of Moltres by running `METHOD=dbg make
+You may also compile a debug version of Moltres by replacing the last line with
+`METHOD=dbg make
 -j8`.
 Note that you should replace `8` with the number of processors available
 on your machine.